LEARNING & BEHAVIOR CHANGE

-New perspectives and directions in learning, attitudes, emotion, applied psychology, and personality research (from a Functional-Cognitive perspective).
+New perspectives and directions in behavior, attitudes, emotion, applied psychology, and personality research (from a Functional-Cognitive perspective).

-Discovery of new learning pathways and a focus on learning at different levels of analysis (e.g., genetic learning).
+Discovery of new behavior change pathways and a focus on learning at different levels of analysis (e.g., genetic learning).

-Application of the laws of learning to behavior change.
+Application of the Principles of Behavior to behavior change.

 Van Dessel, P., Hughes, S., & De Houwer, J. (2018).
 Consequence-Based Approach-Avoidance Training: